+Good morning.
 I'm very pleased to be in such eminent company, especially that of my former advisor at Stanford, John Taylor.
 And I'll begin my presentation with a reference to another pathbreaking monetary theorist.
-Milton Friedman (1970) famously said, "Inflation is always and everywhere a monetary phenomenon in the sense that it is and can be produced only by a more rapid increase in the quantity of money than in output" (p.
-24).
+Milton Friedman famously said, "Inflation is always and everywhere a monetary phenomenon in the sense that it is and can be produced only by a more rapid increase in the quantity of money than in output."
 We are currently engaged in a test of this proposition.
 Over the past four years, the Federal Reserve has more than tripled the monetary base, a key determinant of money supply.
 Some commentators have sounded an alarm that this massive expansion of the monetary base will inexorably lead to high inflation, à la Friedman.

 Despite these dire predictions, inflation in the United States has been the dog that didn't bark.
-As Figure

-1 shows, it has averaged less than 2% over the past four years.
+As Figure 1 shows, it has averaged less than 2 percent over the past four years.
 What's more, as the figure also shows, surveys of inflation expectations indicate that low inflation is anticipated for at least the next ten years.

-In my remarks, I will try to reconcile monetary theory with the recent performance of inflation.
+In my remarks today, I will try to reconcile monetary theory with the recent performance of inflation.
 In my view, recent developments make a compelling case that traditional textbook views of the connections between monetary policy, money, and inflation are outdated and need to be revised.
+As always, my remarks represent my own views and not necessarily those of others in the Federal Reserve System.